TheProxyWarsCompany/KasmVNC-Cloud-Browser/README.md

 STEP 2

-scroll down to Ubuntu Deluxe @ Kasm click on it wait a few seconds then you are done!!!
+scroll down to Ubuntu Deluxe @ Kasm, click on it wait a few seconds then you are done!!!